Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 - For performer / artist fees, infrastructure costs, travel expenses or general administration costs such as staff costs, salaries, administration and services.

 To be eligible to receive funding through the Flagship Event Fund, an event must have been held at least twice prior to receiving a grant.
-For the avoidance of doubt, Flagship Event funding will only be offered to events being held for the third time or more in the year of funding.
+For the avoidance of doubt, Flagship Event funding will only be offered to events being held for the third or more time in the year of funding.

 Potential applicants should note that: